Roskilde Airport: Statistics

-A small Danish Air Force installation is located adjacent to the airport, called Flyvestation Skalstrup.
-On the airport grounds there is additionally a separate area with a hangar and helipad, for use by the search and rescue Eskadrille 722, which deploys an AW101 Merlin rescue helicopter on permanent alert to cover the area of Sjælland and the Baltic Sea.
-This facility also covers any other Air Force deployment if needed.
-Roskilde is now the only airfield used by the armed forces on Sjælland with the closure of Værløse Air Base in 2004.

-Lately Roskilde Airport has been the departure airport of Danish troops deploying to or returning from overseas locations, primarily Afghanistan, due to its more private and secluded atmosphere, compared to the far busier Copenhagen Airport, Kastrup.

 Ground transportation

 Bus and train services from around the country to the nearby town of Roskilde are extensive, but bus services to and from the airport are infrequent due to its limited use, and the primary means of getting to/from the airport is by own car or taxi.
 The road distance to the airport from Roskilde is 8 km and from Copenhagen 40 km.